Charles Hayter: Career

+An album containing 443 studies for miniature portraits is in the Victoria and Albert Museum.

+Hayter noted inside the cover that these were sketches which he 'placed behind the Ivory, which being transparent, gave the artist the aid in making his outline on the ivory'.

+Personal life

 Hayter married Martha Stevenson in 1788.
 His two sons and daughter were all successful artists; Sir George Hayter (1792–1871), John Hayter (1800–1895), and Anne Hayter who, like her father, was a miniature painter.